 LIGHT/SUN EXPOSURE Full sun.

 USDA HARDINESS ZONES 4 to 8.

 PLANT TYPE Perennial.

 PLANTING DISTANCE IN-GROUND At least 3 feet apart.

 CONTAINER SIZE One plant per 12-inch or larger container.

-MATURE HEIGHT / SPREAD Blackberry Baby Cakes®: 3 to 4 feet tall with a similar spread.
-Blueberry Perpetua: 4 to 5 feet tall with a 3 to 4 foot spread.
-Raspberry Shortcake®: 2 to 3 feet tall with a similar spread.
+MATURE HEIGHT / SPREAD 4 feet tall with a 2 foot spread.

-BLOOM TIME Spring.
+BLOOM TIME Spring and summer.

 TIME TO REACH MATURITY 12 to 24 months.

 FACTS OF NOTE Edible fruit.
-Berries ripen in summer and fall.
+Berries ripen in midsummer and fall.
 Great for cooking or eating fresh.